kaihendry/recordmydesktop2.0/README.md

 * Tweak WebM content, good colours, try get duration fine
 * Figure out how to get seeking working across browsers
-* Figure out why webm is 3x the size of mp4
+* Figure out why webm is 2x the size of mp4
 * Improve HTML output using `ffprobe` <http://ffmpeg.org/ffprobe.html#Writers>
-* itsoffset and map
 * looking into `mkvmerge` from the mkvtoolnix-cli package for editing the raw
-* Report issues to ffmpeg like:
-	-t is not an input option, keeping it for the next output; consider fixing your command line.

 # Furthermore